rushilss/rushillss.github.io/index.md

 print(nr)

 ```
-Here is the table that results from the code below.
+Here is the table that results from the code above.

 ```markdown